 When it comes to price, Dyson is generally more expensive than Shark.
 You’re looking at around twice the price for a similar level in each range.
 Dyson cordless prices vary from $399 for the v8 Animal to $899 for the Dyson Outsize Absolute+, while Shark models start from $259 for the Shark Wandvac System Ultra-Lightweight Powerful Cordless Stick Vacuum and range up to $479 for the Shark Vertex Pro Lightweight Cordless Stick Vacuum.

 Looking at the cordless range again, Dyson offers a two year warranty, which includes parts and labor.
 Shark models, on the other hand, come with a five year limited warranty, plus a 60-day money back guarantee.
 So out of the two, Shark offers more peace of mind.
+Plus, you can save extra with our Shark promo codes.

 If you’re after a corded model, then you’re looking at paying at least $399 for an upright model from Dyson, ranging up to $699 for the Dyson Cinetic Big Ball Animal Allergy, while the Dyson Big Ball Multi Floor Vacuum will set you back $399.